-BOD - Diane FlanaganA visionary leader, nonprofit executive, and dedicated community advocate, Diane Flanagan has a proven history of strengthening the Association’s governance and driving League success.
-As an At-Large Director on the AJLI Board (2021-2024), Diane served on multiple key committees such as Finance, Standards, League Operational Policies, and Audit.
-She also showed exceptional leadership as Chair of the Healthy Leagues (2022–2023) and Issues (2023–2024) committees, while contributing valuable insight and expertise to the CEO search process.
+A creative and forward-thinking leader, nonprofit executive, and dedicated community advocate, Diane Flanagan has a proven history of strengthening AJLI’s governance and driving League success.
+As an unparalleled At-Large Director on the AJLI Board (2021-2024), Diane served on multiple committees such as Finance, Audit, League Operational Policies, and Standards.
+She also showed exceptional leadership as Chair of the Healthy Leagues (2022–2023) and Issues (2023–2024) committees, while contributing expertise to the CEO search.
+Under her leadership, improvements were made to the External Policy Process, and the League Self-Assessment tool was enhanced and piloted to strengthen and improve the growth of Leagues.

 Diane’s commitment to leadership extends beyond The Junior League.
 She brings the organization a wealth of experience, having served as a board member of the National Federation for Catholic Youth Ministry (NFCYM), a nominating committee member of the Catholic Youth Foundation, and a member of the El Paso President’s Athletic Advisory Council, El Paso Women’s Executive Forum, and National Girl Scout Pension Advisory Committee.